 - i.
 Actual student enrollment numbers will equal budgeted student enrollment numbers. - ii.
 Student retention rates are greater than 80%.
 Use this formula: number of students who left the school between September 30th of the prior year and September 30th of the current year, not including graduates, as a percentage of the current year's overall enrollment. - iii.
-Student enrollment should not show an overall year-to-year decline of more than 10%. - c.
+Student enrollment should not show an overall year-to-year decline of more than 10%. - e.
 Documentation will include: - i.
 Enrollment numbers for the past five years showing grammar enrollment, secondary enrollment, and total enrollment - ii.
 Teacher retention rate for the past five years - iii.
 Administrator retention rate for the past five years - C. Governance and Administration.
 The school must have established adequate structures and procedures for governance and administration to achieve its mission. - C.1.
 Constitutional Organization: The school must have a written constitution and/or bylaws that clearly and comprehensively provide a basis for school administration and governance; lines of authority and areas of responsibility must be explicit. - a.
 Principle: A school must know the reason for its existence, how it is structured, and the lines of authority so that it can operate smoothly and consistently.
-The adoption and publication of these standards help develop a trusting relationship between the school and both parents and the local community.

-i.
-Members of the staff are aware of the limits and extent of their decision-making authority.
+The adoption and publication of these standards help develop a trusting relationship between the school and both parents and the local community. - e.
+Indicators: - i.
+Members of the staff are aware of the limits and extent of their decision-making authority. - e.
+Documentation: - i.

-- i.
 School by-laws or similar documents must be included. - ii.
 Notes should explain the governance structure of the school.
 Also, identify specific sections of the by-laws that define items included in this standard. - C.2.
 Board Governance: The school must have a board of control that determines policy in the areas of administration, business management, academic affairs, and student life, as evidenced by a single, comprehensive policy manual.
 The board shall ensure that it manages conflict of interest issues in its own composition and its oversight of the school. - a.
-Principle: "Board members are the fiduciaries who steer the organization towards a sustainable future by adopting sound, ethical, and legal governance and financial management policies, as well as by making sure the nonprofit has adequate resources to advance its mission" (National Council of Nonprofits).
+Principle: "Board members are the fiduciaries who steer the organization towards a sustainable future by adopting sound, ethical, and legal governance and financial management policies, as well as by making sure the nonprofit has adequate resources to advance its mission" (National Council of i.
+The policy manual is referenced and understood by members of the administrative team.
+In other words, it is demonstrated that the manual is not a "dust collector," but is actually used.

+Nonprofits).
 Regardless of the governance model used at the school, boards must demonstrate a focus on these duties as opposed to spending time on the day-to-day operations of the school.
 This requirement does not preclude conflict of interest issues for board members, but does require that there be a mechanism for managing conflict of interest issues.